woodentoken/advanced_aircraft_design/README.md

 Search and Rescue redesign of a NASA single aisle passenger aircraft to focus on efficiency and emissions reduction.

+# Analysis

+Analysis scripts are housed in the SAR/ directory.

 # Dependencies and Setup

 I'd recommend using a virtual environment defined by the tool `uv`, which is ideal for managing Python dependencies.